 Pianist, composer and educator Geri Allen, who has died at the age of 60, had her own sound.
-Just a few bars gave her away.
-Her close-interval chord voicings and soaring single-note lines couldn’t be anyone else.
+Her close-interval chord voicings and sparkling single-note lines couldn’t be anyone else.

 Allen settled in New York, studied with Kenny Barron and found herself accompanying Lester Bowie, Wayne Shorter, Steve Coleman, Oliver Lake and Greg Osby.
 I first heard Allen on Shorter’s Joy Ryder album, her piano playing shining through despite jostling for space alongside Herbie and Patrice Rushen.